How To Sell on Poshmark: Getting Started

-You can choose the price for your items, but Poshmark will take their cut when the item sells.
+You can choose the price for your items, but Poshmark will take its cut when the item sells.
 That’s $2.95 for items under $15 and 20% of the price for items above $15.
-Be sure to factor that into the price you choose, but be careful not to price too high — Poshmark takes price gouging seriously and your listing could be removed or your account suspended for unreasonably high prices on essential items.
+Be sure to factor that into the price you choose, but be careful not to price too high — Poshmark takes price gouging seriously, and your listing could be removed or your account could be suspended for unreasonably high prices on essential items.

 3. Make Sales

 Social media comes in handy when selling on Poshmark.
 You can share your “closet” — the items you have up for sale — to repeatedly get eyes on them.
 Poshmark hosts four virtual parties every day where you can share items that match the theme for extra exposure, and you can host your own parties if you want.
 You can also follow other users and comment on and share their items.